 It also comes with Abelton Lite Live (this is a great way to play with Abelton on the cheap.)
 It also includes three plugins that I really like and actually bought separately.
-XNL’s Addictive Keys is a nice piano plugin that loads super fast in Logic Pro X. Also, Softube’s TSAR-1R reverb plugin is easy to use and flexible, as well as Softube’s S73 Drawmer emulation, which is a great mastering plugin, and really useful on the mix bus.
+XNL’s Addictive Keys is a nice piano plugin that loads super fast in Logic Pro X. Also, Softube’s TSAR-1R reverb plugin is easy to use and flexible (and made our list of best reverb plugins), as well as Softube’s S73 Drawmer emulation, which is a great mastering plugin, and really useful on the mix bus.

 It also includes Softube’s free Saturation Knob.
 But you can download that for free without actually buying anything.